IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 ```

 The important parts of `set_marble_owner()` are above.
-It is setting the proposals invocation function name to "set_user" with the line `fcn: 'set_user'`.
+It is setting the proposal's invocation function name to "set_user" with the line `fcn: 'set_user'`.
 It is also setting other important fields such as the address/port to our peer, the chaincode id, and the arguments that our chaincode function is expecting.

 Now let’s look 1 more step up to how we sent this websocket message.